USA Today founder Al Neuharth dies at 89

 Neuharth died after sustaining injuries in a fall at his home in Cocoa Beach, Florida, USA Today said.

-He founded USA Today in 1982, shaking up the newspaper industry by introducing a color newspaper that emphasized shorter stories, graphics, expanded sports and entertainment coverage.
+He founded USA Today in 1982, shaking up the newspaper industry by introducing a colour newspaper that emphasized shorter stories, graphics, expanded sports and entertainment coverage.

 Neuharth led Gannett for more than 15 years, helping the company to become the largest newspaper chain in the United States.
 He retired in 1989.